KYPKRISHNAREDDY/RecordTaste-MicrosoftEngage2022/README.md

 ## About
 -Theme of Project

 RecordTaste is a web app inspired by automation.
-It is a full-fledged recommendation E-commerce website containing features like choosing the product, Add to cart, with recommendations based on profile, dish selected, dish ordered, and order history.
+It is a full-fledged recommendation E-commerce website containing features like choosing the product, Add to cart, with recommendations based on profile, dish selected, dish ordered, and order history. <br>
 This web app has been developed by Krishna Reddy for the Microsoft engage program 2022 (May 4 - May 29)

 ## Idea
-The idea behind the project: As we are in the era of automation, everything is getting automated, from Face recognition to self-driving cars
+The idea behind the project: As we are in the era of automation, everything is getting automated, from Face recognition to self-driving cars <br>
 Imagine how cool it would be “If cooking also gets automated,” Even though there is no product as such in the current market.
-Research is going on in this field, and a high chance of being available shortly.
+Research is going on in this field, and a high chance of being available shortly.  <br>
-Few examples: Molly from Moley robotics, Samsung bot chef Let's assume that a machine (which is hypothetical) will have options: fill ingredients, record, cook, Fill ingredients: There will be containers for each ingredient required for the dish, which has to be filled manually
+Few examples: Molly from Moley robotics, Samsung bot chef  <br>
+Let's assume that a machine (which is hypothetical) will have options: fill ingredients, record, cook,  <br> <br>
+Fill ingredients: There will be containers for each ingredient required for the dish, which has to be filled manually

 Record:
 1. Press the record option and prepare the dish.
-2. The machine will observe minute details when you are cooking.
+2. The machine will observe minute details when you are cooking.  <br>
- For example, how many grams of salt is added, the time gap between adding salt and vegetables, the centigrade flame maintained, and many more.
+ For example, how many grams of salt is added, the time gap between adding salt and vegetables, the centigrade flame maintained, and many more.  <br>

 Cook: By the inbuilt program of the machine, it starts preparing the dish by taking details from the recording Next time onwards, there is no need to cook.
 We just have to load ingredients, provide a recording of the dish, and press the cook option.